 Aesthetic and reconstructive surgery of the breast comprise a large part of Dr. Naidu’s NYC surgical practice.
 She has a special interest in breast augmentation and in reconstruction of the tuberous breast.
 Since 2006, Dr. Naidu has served as a clinical investigator in the Breast Implant Follow-Up Studies (BIFS) trials.
 In addition to breast augmentation with fat transfer, Dr. Naidu offers her patients the full range of breast implants.
-She is excited to be one of only nine plastic surgeons in NYC to offer the Ideal Implant®, which combines a natural feel of silicone with the safety of saline.

 Dr. Naidu completed her undergraduate studies at The Johns Hopkins University and obtained her medical degree from Cornell University Medical College.
 After completing her general surgery and plastic surgery training at New York Presbyterian – Weill Cornell Medical Center, she performed an additional year of fellowship training at the University of Pennsylvania.
 Dr. Naidu is Board Certified by the American Board of Plastic Surgery and is a Clinical Assistant Professor of Surgery at Weill Cornell Medical College.

-Our office is conveniently located at 1021 Park Avenue in NYC.
+Our office is located at 1021 Park Avenue in NYC.
 If you’d like to learn more about a breast revision – and whether it is right for you – please call our office at 212-452-1230 and schedule an appointment.

-saline or silicone breast implants, is performed to change the size or type of your implants and to correct any complications from your primary breast augmentation.
+Breast implant revision surgery, which commonly involves removal and/or replacement of saline or silicone breast implants, is performed to change the size or type of your implants and to correct any complications from your primary breast augmentation.
 The overall goal is to restore a youthful breast contour and appearance.

 Patients frequently request revision of their prior surgery if their saline implants have deflated, or an MRI has indicated a shell leak of a silicone implant.
 In some cases, patients wish to change the size of their implants or correct an underlying asymmetry.
 Capsular contracture, which is the formation of scar tissue around a breast implant, may change the shape of the implants.
 Changes in the breast tissue secondary to pregnancy, weight loss, or weight gain may also necessitate a change in the way the implants sit on your chest.
 Some patients wish to remove their implants permanently.
 In some cases, a breast lift may be performed at the same time.